seancmont/swoll_toll/README.md

 #Charts Page
 User will choose muscle group from dropdown menu, then choose the desired month of results in a seperate dropdown menu.
 Table displaying inputted data of the chosen month will populate on the left side of the page.
-Upon clicking the each specific exercise, on the right side of the page a line graph will reflect weight lifted on the X axis and total reps on the Y axis.
+Upon clicking the each specific muscle group, on the right side of the page a line graph will reflect weight lifted on the X axis and total reps on the Y axis
-Button on bottom right corner will link user to Progress page
+Each exercise for chosen muscle group will display on chart in a certain color Button on bottom right corner will link user to Progress page

 #Progress Page